windows7lover/RegularizedNonlinearAcceleration/README.md

 # RegularizedNonlinearAcceleration
 Implementation of the Regularized Nonlinear Acceleration algorithm

+# Coming soon:
+RNA implementation in Python2 for PyTorch.

 # Related Papers
 - D. Scieur, A. d'Aspremont and F. Bach.
 Regularized Nonlinear Acceleration.
 - D. Scieur, A. d'Aspremont and F. Bach.
 Nonlinear Acceleration of Stochastic Algorithms.